-The Home Care Advocacy Program (HCAP) is The Empire Plan program for home care services, certain Durable Medical Equipment and medical supplies that are associated with Durable Medical Equipment (see the definition for item A., Durable Medical Equipment, page 72).
+The Home Care Advocacy Program (HCAP) is The Empire Plan program for home skilled nursing services, certain Durable Medical Equipment and medical supplies that are associated with Durable Medical Equipment (see the definition for item A., Durable Medical Equipment, page 73).
+Covered home skilled nursing services do not include assistance with activities of daily living, custodial care or any other service that can be given by a less skilled person, such as a home health aide (see item D., Skilled Nursing Services in the Home, page 73, for exclusions).
 HCAP is administered by the Medical/Surgical Program Administrator.